 In the US, the ‘good mother’ ideology is child-centered and time-consuming 12.

-Women find themselves frustrated, exhausted, and angry in their attempts to satisfy these skewed and unrealistic expectations of good mothers.
+Women have mom guilt for getting frustrated, exhausted, or angry in their attempts to satisfy these skewed and unrealistic expectations of good mothers.

 One shift in mindset is all you need

-Did you notice what’s wrong with this version of an perfect mom?
+Did you notice what’s wrong with this version of a perfect mom?

 Mothers are often judged by their time commitment to their children, as well as how much time they spend doing things for them.

 There is no mention of how much a mother loves her children in this definition of a good mother.